 Yet the biblical history of the Old Testament presents Deborah as a symbol of women’s freedom from ignorance.
 This gives credence to women’s spiritual and physical abilities to fulfill their religious and social mission.

 The course of events often brings about events and situations that no one would have ever thought of.
 Deborah’s character has an element of excellence.
 Although she has all the levers at her fingertips to control the whole situation, she chooses to delegate responsibilities and share the praise with Barak and Iaela.
 Deborah’s song brings new elements of modesty and nobility to her character.
 She is careful to praise the princes of Israel and the people obedient to the Lord and ready for battle.
 As for her deeds, she lets others speak.

 God made Deborah a judge because of her abilities as a brave, confident, and fearless woman.

 To defeat the enemies of God’s people.
-Deborah was the only female judge in the book of Judges and fact, in the entire Bible.
+Deborah was the only female judge in the book of Jud fact, in the Bible.
 Especially at that time, Deborah, the wife of Lapidoth, was judged in Israel.
 She sat under Deborah’s final between Ramah and Bethel in mount Ephraim, and the children of Israel went up to her to be considered.